 The soul dies.
 The thought that the soul does not die goes back a long, long time and it too is a teaching of man that is not supported by the Bible.
 Some may take a few scriptures out of context to try to make people believe that there is a “hell” or that the soul lives on but that is not the case.
 If one looks up the word “soul” in a concordance (such as for the King James Version) one will see where the word is used and that it is used hundreds of times.
-By examining each occurrence, one will see that the soul is mortal.
-A couple of examples:
+By examining each occurrence, one will see that the soul is mortal and that when someone dies, they are asleep:

 - Daniel 12:2.
 When Michael stands up: “And there will be many of those asleep in the ground of dust who will wake up..”
 This will happen to those good and bad.

 - Daniel 12:13 (WEB): 13 “But go your way until the end; for you will rest, and will stand in your inheritance at the end of the days.”

 - John 5:28-29(WEB).
 Jesus prophesied, as did Daniel, that there would be a resurrection of both the righteous and unrighteous: